googleworkspace/apps-script-samples/ai/autosummarize/README.md

 ## Project Description

-Google Workspace Editor Add-on for Google Sheets that uses AI to create AI summaries in bulk for a listing of Google Docs, Sheets, and Slides files.
+Google Workspace Editor Add-on for Google Sheets that uses AI to create AI summaries in bulk for a listing of Google Docs and Slides files.

 ## Prerequisites